fabinatordeuxcinq/Python-Tips-and-Tricks/python_tricks.md

 {'Name':'Jhon', LastName:'Jones', 'Age':'25'}
 ```
 Note that you can pass more than 2 dictionnaries, and the order
 (from left to right) define which values will be taken when keys are the same.

+### VI.
+TensorBoard